-We have a clear Raising Concerns policy (often referred to as whistleblowing), which is in place to ensure staff, volunteers or contractors working for or with us have a clear and open way of raising any concerns they may have and that they are confident to do so.
+We have a clear Raising Concerns policy ‘often referred to as whistleblowing’ which is in place to ensure that staff, volunteers or contractors working for or with us have a clear and open way of raising any concerns they may have and that they are confident to do so.

 We will continue to identify, assess and monitor potential risk areas in terms of modern slavery and human trafficking, particularly in our supply chains by using our routine contract management meetings with our providers to address any issues around modern slavery and requesting evidence of supplier’s plans and arrangements to prevent slavery in their activities and their supply chain.